Quasi-Gorensteinness of extended Rees algebras: Introduction

 \begin{ques}[{\cite[Question 4.11]{HKU05}}] Let $(R,\m)$ be a local Gorenstein ring and let $I$ be an $\m$-primary ideal.
 Is the extended Rees algebra $R[It,t^{-1}]$ Gorenstein $($equivalently Cohen-Macaulay$)$ if it is quasi-Gorenstein? \end{ques}

-When the dimension of $R$ is $1$, \Cref{Question1} has an affirmative answer because $R[It,t^{-1}]$ has dimension $2$ in this case and quasi-Gorenstein rings satisfy Serre's condition $(S_2)$.
-The authors showed that \Cref{Question1} has an affirmative answer when $R$ is a $2$-dimensional pseudo-rational ring.
+When the dimension of the ring $R$ is $1$, \Cref{Question1} has an affirmative answer because $R[It,t^{-1}]$ has dimension $2$ in this case and quasi-Gorenstein rings satisfy Serre's condition $(S_2)$.
+The authors showed that \Cref{Question1} has an affirmative answer when $R$ is a $2$-dimensional pseudo-rational ring \cite[Cor.
+4.12]{HKU05}.
 The general case still remains open.
 However, if one removes the condition of $I$ being $\m$-primary, then there exists an extended Rees algebra which is a UFD (hence quasi-Gorenstein), but not Gorenstein \cite[Example 4.7]{HH92}.
-In \Cref{sec:q-gor} we provide an affirmative answer to \Cref{Question1} if $I$ is an almost complete intersection, under the additional assumption that the index of nilpotency and the reduction number of $I$ coincide (which is a necessary condition for $R[It,t^{-1}]$ to be Cohen-Macaulay), see \Cref{thm:qGor2}.
+In \Cref{sec:q-gor} we provide an affirmative answer to \Cref{Question1} if $I$ is an almost complete intersection under the additional assumption that the index of nilpotency and the reduction number of $I$ coincide (which is a necessary condition for $R[It,t^{-1}]$ to be Cohen-Macaulay), see \Cref{thm:qGor2}.
 We are also able to treat the case when $I$ is a monomial ideal in a polynomial ring in $d$-variables and $I$ has a $d$-generated monomial reduction, see \Cref{thm:qGor1}.
 The latter condition, $I$ having such a reduction, is equivalent to the condition that $I$ has only one Rees valuation.\\

 For monomial ideals in a polynomial ring, the normalization of the extended Rees algebra is Cohen-Macaulay \cite{Ho73}.
 Therefore, these normalizations are quasi-Gorenstein if and only if they are Gorenstein.
 In \cite{HKU11} the authors characterized the Gorenstein property of normalized extend Rees algebras of a monomial ideal when the ideal of finite colength has only one Rees valuation.
-Recall that Rees valuations of monomial ideals correspond to half spaces.
-We are able to remove the condition of having one Rees valuation, and give a characterization of the Gorenstein property in terms of the half spaces which come from Rees valuations of the ideal. \\
+Recall that the Rees valuations of such monomial ideals correspond to the bounded half spaces defining the Newton Polyhedron of $I$.
+We are able to remove the condition of having one Rees valuation, and provide a characterization of the Gorenstein property in terms of the half spaces defining the Newton polyhedron of the given ideal.\\